JoJoDevAdventure/JoJoDevAdventure/README.md

 - 👋 Hi, I’m @JoJoDevAdventure
 - 👀 I’m interested in apps devloppement
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently mastering Swift
 - 💞️ I’m looking to collaborate on Learning
-- 📫 How to reach me everyw where

 <!---
 JoJoDevAdventure/JoJoDevAdventure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.